studentutu/opencv-wasm-node/README.md

 Checklist:

+- [x]   Add docker build image in order to build opencv from source.
+Helpful for building opencv on windows as we have docker UI on windows and we can run image in sandbox mode (docker run ... sleep infinity).
+- [x]   Fix missing npm build script.
+- [x]   Fix missing npm generateTypes script and test generated types (edit: types are alsmost useless as they are simple variables with comments on top of it).
+- [x]   Fix missing npm test script and test it.
 - [ ]   Fix repo corruption issue after opencv build from yarn|npm build (cmake configuration error).
 - [ ]   Add typescript definition files for different `opencv.js` configurations.
+Generate types from Doxygen XML (xml2typescript).
 - [ ]   Add support for `opencv.js` and `opencv.wasm` for electron.
 - [ ]   Add npm dry-run script for testing as well as npm publish script.
 - [ ]   Add build scripts for different configuration based on available opencv presets.
 Example : electron-wasm-core, electron-full, electron-core.
 Full list of presets can be found at [opencv-js-build-presets](https://github.com/opencv/opencv/blob/4.x/platforms/js/opencv_js.config.py).
-- [ ] Add perfomance tests based on the diffent configurations.
+- [ ]   Add perfomance tests based on the different configurations.

 ## Authors